 With the exception of sending you our newsletter we do not need your consent, because we have alternative lawful bases to allow us to process your data without consent i.e. Article 6(1)(f) of the GDPR.

 Automated decision-making takes place when an electronic system uses personal information to make a decision without human intervention.
 We are allowed to use automated decision-making in certain, limited circumstances and subject to implementation of particular safeguards

 You will not be subject to decisions that will have a significant impact on you based solely on automated decision-making.

 We do not envisage sharing your personal data with third parties, although we cannot rule it out entirely.
 We will not share your personal information within the scope of this privacy notice unless required to do so by law, where it is necessary to administer the working relationship with you or where we have another legitimate interest in doing so.

-We do not envisage transferring your personal information outside the UK.
+We do not envisage transferring your personal information outside the UK and/or EU.

 We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 We also have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

 We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 Once you are no longer a member of the Trinity Challenge we will retain and securely destroy your personal information in accordance with applicable laws and regulations.